Infineon/OD-Social-Integration/README.md

 ```
 npm start
 ```
+6. The aaplication would be available at http://localhost:3601/
+7. Access specific API endpoint such as GET http://localhost:3601/api/v1/pages

 ## Database setup

-1. Create database using the sql file in database Dump folder.
+1. Create database using the /databasesDumps/SocialFeaturesver1.0%20b1.sql file in database Dump folder.
 2. Configure application by updating /services/mysql.service.js as following:

 <br>